-Resole type phenolics possess exceptional adhesive properties and have high rigidity, dimensional stability and exceptional heat and fire resistance due to highly cross linked aromatic structure [45-47].
+Resole type phenolics possess exceptional adhesive properties and have high rigidity, dimensional stability and exceptional heat and fire resistance due to highly cross linked aromatic structure (Bledzki, et. al., 1996.
+(Achari and Ramaswamy, 1998.
+(Harikumar, et. al., 1999).
 Phenolic resin generates chemical bonding with lignocellulosic reinforcement leading to strong forces between fiber and resin.
-Thus high compatibility in the system between fiber and polymer is achieved [48].

-Kazak et. al have reported the fiber reinforced phenolics and improved techniques of their properties via post curing.
-They have reported the thermomechanical behavior and effects of post curing on a range of glass-phenolics and provides a relationship that allows prediction of the Tg over broad range of post cure times and temperatures using dynamic mechanical analysis.
-In their study they used phenolic-furan copolymer and a rubber modified resol [49].
-Hew-Der-Wu et al. [50] have described the study of phenoxy resin toughened phenolic resin.
-They have studied the rheological behavior of phenoxy /phenol solution and mechanical properties.
-45. A. K. Bledzki, S. Reihmaine and J. Gassan, "Properties and modification methods for vegetable fibers for natural fiber composites", J. Appl.
-Polym.
-Sci., 59, 1329-1343, 1996.
+Thus high compatibility in the system between fiber and polymer is achieved (Śreekala, et. al., 1997).
+Kazak et. al., have reported the fiber reinforced phenolics and improved techniques of their properties via post curing.
+They have reported the thermo mechanical behavior and effects of post curing on a range of glass-phenolics and provide a relationship that allows prediction of the TG over broad range of post cure times and temperatures using dynamic mechanical analysis.
+In their study they used phenolic-furan copolymer and a rubber modified resol (Stephen, et. al., 1999.
+Hew-Der-Wu, et. al., 1996) have described the study of phenoxy resin toughened phenolic resin.
+They have studied the rheological behavior of phenoxy/phenol solution and mechanical properties.